 }

-Plus, what if you want to limit the depth of your search?
-Or process nodes level-by-level?
+Clean, right?
+But process nodes level-by-level?
 Or exit early once you've found what you need?
 Suddenly, that elegant recursion gets messy fast.

 Enter Breadth-First Search